g-patin/microfading/docs/databases-management.md

 |`set_folder_DB()` | set the path of the databases files should be stored
 |`set_lighting_conditions()` | set the light exposure conditions default values

-The values defined in the *set* functions are stored inside the *db_config.json* file which you can find on your local computer inside the *site-packages* folder of the microfading package.
+The values defined in the *set* functions are stored inside the *db_config.json* file which you can find on your local computer inside the *site-packages* folder of Anaconda.
 The folder *site-packages* is where the python libraries are installed on your computer (see below).

 ```python
 import microfading as mf